soldotno/collectify/README.md

   * expose the data (articles) stored in the database as a HTTP API

 * `websocket-api.js` will
-  * listen for data being piped into the _articles:created_ channel it listens to
+  * listen for data being piped into the _entries:updated_ channel it listens to
   * expose that data real-time as a websocket api

-* `error-processing.js` will
-  * listen for data being piped to the _errors_ channel it listens to
-  * collect all error messages from all you processes
-  * handle errors any way you want (just logging for now)

 (More docs coming..)